syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/FreeText-Annotation.md

 {% highlight c# %}

 SfPdfViewer pdfViewer = new SfPdfViewer();
-pdfViewer.FreeTextAnnotationAdded = PdfViewer_FreeTextAnnotationAdded;
+pdfViewer.FreeTextAnnotationAdded += PdfViewer_FreeTextAnnotationAdded;

 {% endhighlight %}
 {% endtabs %}

-## Customizing the default appearance of freetext annotation

-You can customize the default text color and text size of all freetext annotations that are yet to be added.
-This will not affect the freetext annotations that were already added.
-Customizing these properties for an individual selected freetext is described in the 'Selecting an freetext annotation' section further below;

-### Setting the default text color

-You can set the default text color of the freetext annotations by using the `SfPdfViewer.AnnotationSettings.FreeTextAnnotationSettings.TextColor` property.
-Refer to the following code.

-{% highlight c# %}

-SfPdfViewer pdfViewer = new SfPdfViewer();

-pdfViewer.AnnotationMode = AnnotationMode.FreeText;

-pdfViewer.AnnotationSettings.FreeTextAnnotationSettings.TextColor = Color.Red;

-{% endhighlight %}

-### Setting the default text size

-You can set the default text size of the freetext annotations by using the `SfPdfViewer.AnnotationSettings.FreeTextAnnotationSettings.TextSize` property.
-Refer to the following code example.

-{% highlight c# %}

-SfPdfViewer pdfViewer = new SfPdfViewer();

-pdfViewer.AnnotationMode = AnnotationMode.FreeText;

-pdfViewer.AnnotationSettings.FreeTextAnnotationSettings.TextSize = 4;

-{% endhighlight %}

-## Selecting a shape annotation
+## Selecting a freetext annotation

-You can select an freetext annotation by tapping it.
-When an freetext is selected the `FreeTextAnnotationSelected` event will be raised.
+You can select a freetext annotation by tapping it.
+When a freetext is selected the `FreeTextAnnotationSelected` event will be raised.

 ### Changing the properties of the selected freetext